-The typical discharge pressure on the downstream side of the gas meter furnished by the gas company is usually 2 to 5 P.S.I.G. while the discharge pressure of the regulator on the propane tank is usually set at 15 P.S.I.G.
+The typical discharge pressure on the downstream side of the gas meter furnished by the gas company is usually 5 P.S.I.G. while the discharge pressure of the regulator on the propane tank is usually set at 15 P.S.I.G.

-Proper sizing of low and high pressure piping distribution systems for natural gas should be made in accordance with the National Fuel Gas Code, ANSI Z223.1 (current standard) NFPA No. 54.
+Proper sizing of low and high pressure piping distribution systems for natural gas should be made in accordance with the National Fuel Gas Code, ANSI Z223.1 (current standard) NFPA No. 54 for the United States or the CAN/CGA-B149.1 & CAN/CGA -B149.2 gas code for Canada.
 Consult the supplier of the propane tank and vaporizing system for the sizing of the piping system for LP gas pipe work.

 When leak testing the gas piping system, the Reflect-O-Ray® burners must be isolated from the gas piping system.
 High-pressure compressed air used in the leak test will damage the control valve in the burner gas train, which will result in unsafe operation of the burner(s).
-For proper and safe test procedures, observe the provisions of Part #4, of the National Fuel Gas Code, ANSI Z223.1 (current standard) - Inspection, Testing and Purging or refer to equivalent local for the United States.
-In Canadian see gas code CAN/CGA-B149.1& CAN/CGA-B149.2.
+For proper and safe test procedures, observe the provisions of Part #4, of the National Fuel Gas Code, ANSI Z223.1 (current standard) - Inspection, Testing and Purging or refer to equivalent local.
+In Canadian see gas code CAN/CGA-B149.1 & CAN/CGA -B149.2.